taoshengxu/miRBaseConverter/README.md

 The tutorial and examples of `miRBaseConverter` pacakge can be found [here](https://bioconductor.org/packages/devel/bioc/vignettes/miRBaseConverter/inst/doc/miRBaseConverter-vignette.html).

 ## Shiny application
-The online application can be accessed in [https://taoshengxu.shinyapps.io/miRBaseConverter/](https://taoshengxu.shinyapps.io/miRBaseConverter/).
+The online application with interactive interface of this package can be accessed in [https://taoshengxu.shinyapps.io/miRBaseConverter/](https://taoshengxu.shinyapps.io/miRBaseConverter/).